The following article describes how to install;

 Step 18.
 Files are copied and the system is ready to boot into Linux for the first time.

 Step 19.
-On reboot you'll see the boot loader, here is where you would choose to boot another operating system if you chose to multi-boot your system, or different versions of your kernel if you upgrade it.
+On reboot you'll see the boot loader, here is where you would choose to boot another operating system if you chose to multi-boot your system.

 Step 20.
 Files are loading, and Linux is booting for the first time.